hfujita/daikawa/README.md

 ## Prerequisite

+**Important: Right now only Celcius (C) is supported as temperature unit.
+I have no idea what will happen when Daikin One+'s unit is set to Fahrenheit (F).**

 You will need a computer system that keeps running 24/7 to host Daikawa.
 It must be connected to the Internet, but it does not have to be in the same subnet with Awair Element or Daikin One+.
 All the controls (temperature reading/setting) are done through API server provided by Daikin and Awair.

 Daikawa is a simple command-line tool written in Rust.
 It should work on most of platforms Rust supports, while I have only tested it on macOS/arm64 and Ubuntu 20.04/amd64.
 Rust compiler and standard toolchain around Rust (e.g. Cargo) are needed to build Daikawa.